• Skip to primary navigation

 • entering contracts

 A general power of attorney expires upon your incapacitation (unless it’s durable) or death.
-Given the extensive control it affords your agent, you may only want to use this kind of power of attorney for a short period when you physically or mentally cannot manage your affairs.
-For example, during an extended period of travel outside of the country.
+Given the extensive control it affords your agent, you may only want to use this kind of power of attorney for a short period when you physically or mentally cannot manage your affairs, for example, during an extended travel period outside of the country.

-The powers granted under a general power of attorney may be restricted by state statutes.
+State statutes may restrict the powers granted under a general power of attorney.

 Who can legally override your power of attorney depends on which type of POA you select.